kushalpagolu/UptownMunchV6/README.md

 The **App.js** file defines a stack navigator (HomeStack) and a bottom tab navigator (TabNavigator).
 It also defines a switch navigator (**AppNavigator**) that switches between the **AuthBottomTabNavigator** and **TabNavigator** based on the initial route name (initialRouteName: 'Auth').

 App.js file is used to create a shopping cart context with React.
-The context is used to share the shopping cart's state and various functions that manipulate it (like addToCart, removeFromCart, handleUpdateCart, and clearCart) across your entire application, which is a great way to manage global state.
+The context is used to share the shopping cart's state and various functions that manipulate it (like addToCart, removeFromCart, handleUpdateCart, and clearCart) across the entire application, which is a great way to manage global state.

 This context is provided to all child components within the CartContext.Provider.
-This includes your entire application because the provider is wrapping your NavigationContainer.
+This includes the entire application because the provider is wrapping your NavigationContainer.

-The isLoggedIn state is used to switch between AuthTabNavigator and HomeStackScreen, which are presumably your authentication (login/register) screens and your main app screens, respectively.
+The **isLoggedIn** state is used to switch between AuthTabNavigator and HomeStackScreen, which are authentication (login/register) screens and main app screens, respectively.

-The addToCart function checks if the item already exists in the cart.
+The ***addToCart*** function checks if the item already exists in the cart.
 If it does, it increments the quantity of the item, and if it doesn't, it adds a new item to the cart with a quantity of 1.

-The removeFromCart function decreases the quantity of an item in the cart by 1.
+The ***removeFromCart*** function decreases the quantity of an item in the cart by 1.
 If the quantity of the item reaches 0, it removes the item from the cart.

-The clearCart function simply clears all items from the cart.
+The ***clearCart*** function simply clears all items from the cart.

-The handleUpdateCart function is used to directly set the shopping cart with a new cart.
+The ***handleUpdateCart*** function is used to directly set the shopping cart with a new cart.

 _**Note: Assuming that all the other dependencies are correctly installed, navigation should work as intended.**_